rossyndicate/lab_website/content/news/romo-lakes/index.md

 publishDate: "2022-09-07T00:00:00Z"
 slides:
-summary: How have lakes in the region changed color in the last 30 years?
-Preprint.
+summary: What is the color of lakes in the Rocky Mountain region and how has their color changed over the last 30 years?
+Matt Ross publishes a paper on the subject with Bella Olesky of the University of Wyoming.

 title: Preprint available for "Heterogenous controls on lake color and trends across the high-elevation US Rocky Mountain Region"
 url_code: ''